aliyun/terraform-provider-alicloud/website/docs/r/ons_instance.html.markdown

 # alicloud\_ons\_instance

-Provides a ONS instance resource.
+Provides an ONS instance resource.

 For more information about how to use it, see [RocketMQ Instance Management API](https://www.alibabacloud.com/help/doc-detail/106354.html).